open-sauced/intro/05-how-to-contribute-to-open-source.md

    git push
    ```

-6. In the pull request's comment, tag and inform the `@open-sauced/community` maintainers that you have resolved the conflicts.

 ## Onboarding in a New Project

 When you join a new open source project, it's important to familiarize yourself with the project's guidelines, conventions, and workflow.
 Here are some tips to help you onboard successfully: